spacetelescope/slitlessutils/docs/background.rst

-Given the issues inherent in the sky background for wide-field slitless spectroscopy summarized above, the canonical approach to separating this signal from the astrophysical sources of interest is the use of a *master-sky image*.
-Here many science and calibration exposures have been aggregated and combined in a way to remove the sources, and provide a clean image of the sky background.
+Given the issues inherent in the sky background for wide-field slitless spectroscopy summarized above, the canonical approach to separating this signal from the astrophysical sources of interest is the use of a :term:`master-sky image`.
+Here many science and calibration exposures have been combined in a way to remove the sources, and provide a clean image of the sky background.
 Therefore the present task is to scale this sky image such that it matches the sky pixels in a :math:`{\chi}^2`-sense.
 For a single sky image, this